pondem87/thuso-monorepo/README.md

 # Services
 ## Management service
-- Modules: Accounts, Auth, Businesses, Products, Documents, CRM, Contacts, Promotions
+- Modules: Accounts, Auth, Businesses, Products, Documents, CRM, Contacts, Promotions, Media

 ### Accounts
+Manages accounts and users
+Manages user permissions
+Defines the permissions guard which is used throughout the management service for access control

 #### Permissions Guard
+NestJS guard applied to all controller methods where access control is required.
+Works together with the permissions decorator which attaches the permissions.

 ### Auth